Ebrahim Raisi 2017 presidential campaign

-The Ebrahim Raisi 2017 presidential campaign began when Ebrahim Raisi, chairman of the Astan Quds Razavi, launched his campaign for the 2017 presidential election.
+The Ebrahim Raisi 2017 presidential campaign began when Ebrahim Raisi, chairman of the Astan Quds Razavi, launched his campaign in April 2017 for the 2017 presidential election.
 Raisi's campaign pursued a populist agenda.
+His campaign ended in May 2017 with his electoral loss to then-incumbent president Hassan Rouhani.

 Early stages

 In February 2017, Ebrahim Raisi was said to be backed by the Front of Islamic Revolution Stability and emerging as the conservative camp consensus candidate.
 One of the senior member of the front told press that his party tried to "persuade Ebrahim Raisi to stand for the elections, but did not succeed".
 On 23 February 2017, Raisi won the majority of votes during the meeting held by Popular Front of Islamic Revolution Forces, a newly established umbrella organization of conservatives.

-Fifty out of the 88 members of the Assembly of Experts, whose names has not been disclosed, have signed a letter supporting Raisi for president in March 2017.
+Fifty out of the 88 members of the Assembly of Experts, whose names have not been disclosed, signed a letter supporting Raisi for president in March 2017.